nate-thegrate/vegan-chef/recipes/main dish/pizza.md

 Combine all ingredients and mix, either in a bread machine or by hand, and let rise for about an hour.

-Roll out dough into 2 rectangles (or use half of it for breadsticks).
+Roll out dough into 2 pizzas (or use half of it for breadsticks).

-For breadsticks, roll dough into breadstick shapes, then dip in olive oil and sprinkle garlic and/or parmesan on top.
+For breadsticks, roll dough into breadstick shapes, then dip in olive oil and sprinkle garlic, nutritional yeast, and salt on top.

 Top with marinara sauce, plant-based cheese & sausage, peppers, onions, jalapeños, and/or olives.